 There’s nothing quite like seeing a town from above to really get the lie of the land.
-Looming high up above the city is the 9th century Castillo Santa Barbara – a sprawling fortress complex with ancient ramparts, tunnels and courtyards.
+Looming high up above the city is the 9th-century Castillo Santa Barbara – a sprawling fortress complex with ancient ramparts, tunnels and courtyards.
 On a cloudless day, there are stunning views out to the nearby island of Tabarca and along the coast.

-You’ll get a wonderful bird’s eye view of Alicante’s Old Town immediately down below, and the Castillo also features the interactive Museum of the City of Alicante (MUSA), complete with caves and suits of armour which are guaranteed to amuse the kids.
+You’ll get a wonderful bird’s eye view of Alicante’s Old Town immediately down below, and the Castillo also features the interactive Museum of the City of Alicante (MUSA), complete with caves and suits of armour that are guaranteed to amuse the kids.
 Be prepared to spend the morning here, if not longer, and there’s a café and shop in case you need refuelling.

-The simplest way up to the top is by lift or, if you’re planning to drive further afield and have hired a car you can drive.
+The simplest way up to the top is by lift or, if you’re planning to drive further afield and have hired a car, you can drive.
 Otherwise, if you’re feeling especially energetic, there’s a steep, winding path.

-You’ll probably stumble upon it anyway, but you should also keep an eye out for the impressive Plaza del Ayuntamiento square with its grandiose 18th century Town Hall.
+You’ll probably stumble upon it anyway, but you should also keep an eye out for the impressive Plaza del Ayuntamiento square with its grandiose 18th-century Town Hall.

 Most locals won’t sit down for dinner until 9.30 or 10pm, so if you feel like freshening up or having a siesta, there’s plenty of time.

-Alicante’s Old Town may be its beating heart, but no trip to the city would be complete without a stroll along the seafront promenade, Explanada de España, which is just a short walk from the Barrio.
+Alicante’s old town may be its beating heart, but no trip to the city would be complete without a stroll along the seafront promenade, Explanada de España, which is just a short walk from the Barrio.
 Lined with palm trees on both sides and filled with pavement cafes and street performers, the Explanada was built in the 19th century for residents to take their formal evening stroll and has a distinctive op-art-style, wave-effect mosaic floor made up of millions of red, black and white tiles.

 Round off your trip with tapas or dinner at the stylish Hospes Amérigo Hotel.
-This is smart, contemporary cooking, and star chef Patricia Dios whips up simple but tantalising dishes like hake with garlic cream or oxtail with a touch of bitter chocolate (mains around 24€).
-The hotel’s Penthouse bar also does a mean cocktail and has great views to Santa Barbara Castle and city centre.
+This is smart, contemporary cooking, and the menu offers simple but tantalising dishes like turbot with fennel or duck with a sweet wine reduction (mains around €20-€24).
+The hotel’s rooftop bar also does a mean cocktail and has great views to Santa Barbara Castle and city centre.